mijho/gobcrypt/README.md

 Usage of ./gobcrypt:
   -c int
-    	Specify the number of hashes to create (default 1) -s string
+    	Specify the number of hashes to create (default 1) -l int
+    	Specify the length of password required (default 15) -s string
     	Hash the specified password only (1)
   -t	Validate the hash & pass